grafana/grafana-bench/docs/bench_test.md

 Playwright also requires prepare and execute cmd strings to be passed.
 On the Bench Docker image node, npm and yarn are available.
 Playwright browsers are not required to be installed as outlined in detail below.

+Bench will overwrite the reporters set in the `playwright.config.ts` via the command line and use the json report to report on the tests.

 ```

     bench test